ryppl/__legacy/source/index.rst

 ``boost-git-docs`` branch of the git repository at ``git://sodium.resophonic.com/boost_cookbook``.

+.. rubric:: Why does the logo at the top say *unauthorized*?

+Because the content is neither official boost (ie having passed code review and been accepted) nor *proposed*.
+I suppose I could have used "fringe" as well.

 .. rubric:: Footnotes

 .. [#quickpatch] A quicker way, if you keep a clean subversion